Dynamic Models of Concentrated Solar Receivers and Thermal Storage

 - Enhanced understanding of the economics – cost benefit comparison – of thermal storage and CSP reconfiguration to avoid gas co-firing and to allow the provision of ancillary services.

-Terrafore with MIT and KEMA examined the impact of different ramp rate profiles, day-ahead schedules and frequency regulation.
-The study showed the CSP-TES can be highly profitable for utility ancillary markets such as regulation and up and down and spinning reserve.
-The ratio of CSP to TES and Power block for a given geographic location is all important to a profitable CSP system design.
+Terrafore with MIT and KEMA examined the impact of different ramp-rate profiles, day- ahead schedules, and frequency regulation.
+The study showed that the CSP-TES can be highly profitable for utility ancillary markets such as regulation and up and down and spinning reserve.
+The ratio of CSP to TES and Power block for a given geographic location is very important to a profitable CSP system design.

 click for details : Dynamic Models of Concentrated Solar Power Plant to Study Response to Utility Demand Profiles (pdf document)